 - Seek treatment and support individuals in recovery: Thousands of individuals who have struggled with substance abuse have been able to overcome it with the help of treatment and recovery services.
 If you or a loved one needs help with a substance use disorder seek treatment today.

 The Drug-Free Communities Support Program (DFC) is a federal grant program that provides funding to community-based coalitions that organize to prevent youth substance use.
 Since the passage of the DFC Act in 1997, the DFC Program has funded more than 2,000 coalitions and currently mobilizes nearly 9,000 community volunteers across the country.
-In general, a new Request for Applications (RFA) is issued every January, and applications are due in March – visit the Office of National Drug Control Policy’s Webpage to stay up to date on the next round of funding.
+In general, a new Request for Applications (RFA) is issued every January, and applications are due in March.